shahabahreini/AI-Commit-Assistant/README.md

    - Enter your API key
    - Select your preferred model (command, command-light, command-nightly, or command-r)

+### OpenAI

+1. Sign up for an account at [OpenAI](https://platform.openai.com/)
+2. Create an API key in your OpenAI dashboard
+3. Configure the extension:
+   - Set "OpenAI" as your provider
+   - Enter your API key
+   - Select your preferred model (GPT-4o, GPT-4-turbo, or GPT-3.5-turbo)

 ## Available Models

 ### Cohere Models